12 Instructions

 Next, examine the procedure you are describing to determine the number of tasks.
 How many tasks are there in the procedure you are writing about?
 Let’s use the term procedure to refer to the whole set of activities your instructions are intended to discuss.
 A task is a semi-independent group of actions within the procedure: for example, setting the clock on a microwave oven is one task in the big overall procedure of operating a microwave oven.

-simple procedure like changing the oil in a car contains only one task; there are no semi-independent groupings of activities.
+A simple procedure like changing the oil in a car contains only one task; there are no semi-independent groupings of activities.
 Within that task are a number of steps, such as removing the plug, draining the old oil, replacing the filter, and adding the new oil.
 If you were writing instructions on maintaining your car yourself to save money, you would have several tasks, some which are independent, such as rotating the tires, checking the fluids, or replacing the windshield wiper blades.

-complex procedure like using a microwave oven is another example of a procedure that contains plenty of such semi-independent tasks: setting the clock; setting the power level; using the timer; and cleaning and maintaining the microwave.
+A complex procedure like using a microwave oven is another example of a procedure that contains plenty of such semi-independent tasks: setting the clock; setting the power level; using the timer; and cleaning and maintaining the microwave.

 There may be more to your instructions than just tasks.
 Some instructions have only a single task, but have many steps within that single task.
 For example, imagine a set of instructions for assembling a kids’ swing set.
 In my own experience, there were more than a 130 steps!
 That can be a bit daunting.
-A good approach is to group similar and related steps into phases, and start renumbering the steps at each new phase. phase then is a group of similar steps within a single-task procedure.
+A good approach is to group similar and related steps into phases, and start renumbering the steps at each new phase.
+A phase then is a group of similar steps within a single-task procedure.
 In the swing-set example, setting up the frame would be a phase; anchoring the thing in the ground would be another; and assembling the box swing would be still another.

 Another consideration, which maybe you can’t determine early on, is how to focus your instructions.
 For most instructions, you can focus on tasks, or you can focus on tools (or features of tools).
 Your approach will depend on your overall objective in writing the instructions, and you will find that the task approach is one you will probably use most often, with the discussion of the tools included in notes or supplementary sections like a glossary.